nlp-yang/blog.penso.info/_posts/2013-06-16-packing-for-a-6-months-trip.md

 6. Headphones, to listen to Music, or use Skype.

 You might consider this a lot of electronics, but as a reminder I am a geek, and a Software Developer.
-It took me years to get ride of my laptop, and it's even more difficult when traveling for a few months.
-No coding possible without a laptop.
+It took me years to get rid of my laptop, and it's even more difficult when traveling for a few months, as no coding is possible without one.

 #### Medical